Real-Time Dam Levels

 Future Outlook & Monitoring

-The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
+Looking ahead, the trajectory of Glennies Creek's water levels will depend heavily on upcoming seasonal rainfall patterns.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Glennies Creek is absolutely essential.

 Location Map